 Château Malartic Lagravière

-Since 1997, it has been owned by the Bonnie family, who, vintage after vintage, have continued to sublimate its wines with energy and passion, elevating Malartic-Lagravière among the greatest names in Bordeaux.
+Since 1997, it has belonged to the Bonnie family, who, vintage after vintage, have continued to sublimate the wines with energy and passion, elevating Malartic-Lagravière among the greatest names in Bordeaux.

-The Château Malartic-Lagravière is based on a 71-hectare vineyard implanted on an exceptional Pyrenean gravel hilltop.
+The Château Malartic-Lagravière is based on a 71-hectare vineyard planted on an exceptional Pyrenean gravel hilltop.

-- The red grape variety (62 ha) is 45% Cabernet Sauvignon, 45% Merlot, 8% Cabernet Franc and 2% Petit Verdot.
-The ageing of the great wine lasts from 15 to 20 months in French oak barrels, of which 40 to 70% are new.
-The Réserve of Malartic is the Second red wine.
+- The red grape varieties (62 ha) are 45% Cabernet Sauvignon, 45% Merlot, 8% Cabernet Franc and 2% Petit Verdot.
+The grand vin is aged for 15 to 20 months in French oak barrels, 40 to 70% of which are new.
+The Réserve de Malartic is the Second vin rouge.

-- The white grape variety (9 ha) is 80% Sauvignon Blanc and 20% Semillon.
-The great white wine is aged for 10 to 12 months in French oak barrels, of which 40 to 70% is new wood.
-The Réserve of Malartic is the Second white wine.
+- The white grape varieties (9 ha) are 80% Sauvignon blanc and 20% Sémillon.
+The grand vin blanc is aged for 10 to 12 months in French oak barrels, 40 to 70% of which are new.
+The Réserve de Malartic is the Second white wine.

 The Château Malartic-Lagravière is a great, very elegant wine, both red and white.
-The reds are fruity, fleshy and structured while the whites are smooth and saline.
-These are haute-couture wines, plain and simple.
+The reds are fruity, fleshy and structured, while the whites are unctuous and saline.
+Quite simply, these are haute-couture wines.

 Loading...